sphinx-doc/sphinx/doc/markup/inline.rst

       See :download:`this example script <../example.py>`.

-   The given filename is relative to the directory the current source file is contained in.
-The ``../example.py`` file will be copied to the output directory, and a suitable link generated to it.
+   The given filename is usually relative to the directory the current source file is contained in, but if it absolute (starting with ``/``), it is taken as relative to the top source directory.

+   The ``example.py`` file will be copied to the output directory, and a suitable link generated to it.

 Other semantic markup